 Center for Hospice Care is a community based, not-for-profit organization, improving the quality of living through hospice, home health, grief counseling, and community education.
-Put simply, our mission is “to improve the quality of living” for those in our community through our support of Center for Hospice Care, an organization that helps patients and their loved ones experience the best possible quality of living even as they face end of life.
+Our mission is “to improve the quality of living” for those in our community.
+Our organization helps patients and their loved ones experience the best possible quality of living even as they face end of life.
 We believe Center for Hospice Care improves the quality of living by offering compassionate hospice and palliative care, as well as providing extensive bereavement services for those in our community.

 Since 1980, Center for Hospice Care has kept our promise that no one eligible for hospice services will be turned away, regardless of their ability to pay.

 To be the premiere hospice and palliative care organization for all end-of-life issues.

 Center for Hospice Care is a comprehensive, not-for-profit hospice provider.
 We offer a number of services to assist those in our community who are experiencing the effects of a life-limiting illness.
 Whether directly affected by the illness or affected by grief, Center for Hospice Care is here to help.

 We are also one of the few hospice providers in the area that operates two inpatient care facilities.
 We have a seven-bed facility in Elkhart called “Esther’s House“, and another seven-bed facility in South Bend.
 In early 2020 our new, state-of-the-art 12-bed inpatient care facility, the “Ernestine M. Raclin House” will open on our Mishawaka Campus, along the St. Joseph River.

 Facing a life-limiting illness can be devastating – physically, emotionally, and spiritually.
 When a patient has made the choice to stop aggressive or life-extending treatment for a progressive or incurable illness, and wants to be comfortable and not in pain, then hospice care will provide a great benefit.